jonathan-karl/multidimensional_poverty_facebook/README.md

 1. DHS data.
 DHS surveys are the ground truth used for this work.
 All can be downloaded form the DHS website [here](https://dhsprogram.com/).
 Download all stata files for whichever country you are interested in (+geolocations, that is an extra files which needs to be requested)
 2. DHS processing code.
 You can do this on your own, but to save you some time, the Oxford Poverty & Human Development Initiative has published some do-files useful to compute all you need for the MPI (multdimensional poverty index).
 To be found [here](https://ophi.org.uk/multidimensional-poverty-index/data-tables-do-files/).
 3. WHO guidelines for stunting and wasting.
 These are necessary (and maybe also need to be edited) to process the DHS data into a poverty index.
-To be found [here](https://www.who.int/tools/child-growth-standards/software) (this can be annoying to download, feel free to reach out to me if you have trouble j.s.karl@lse.ac.uk.
+To be found [here](https://www.who.int/tools/child-growth-standards/software) (this can be annoying to download, feel free to reach out to me if you have trouble jonathan.karl2501@gmail.com.
 4. World pop Data.
 These are population estimates on a granular scale.
 Easy to download on their website [here](https://www.worldpop.org/).

 Afterwards, I recommend setting up a folder "Data Exports" to store, surprise, exported data.
 This should include some subfolders to organise files.